VoronDesign/VoronUsers/printer_mods/OboMaker3D/C17-EXT/Readme.md

 * Less powerful but quieter (3000 rpm) : Noctua NF-F12 iPPC 3000 PWM (tested)
 * Less powerful but quieter (3000 rpm) : Sunon MEC0251V1-000U-A99 (Not tested)

+If you find other models at 4000 rpm, please send me the references.

 **Filter cartridge**

 Two possibilities :